AndrianBdn/wg-cmd/README.md

 Contains `ClientRoute` that overrides the one from server config.

-`MTU` - Override server MTU with a different value for this client
+`MTU` - Override server MTU with a different value for this client.
+Set to -1 to omit MTU from this WireGuard client config.

+`DNS` - Override server `ClientDNS` setting for all clients.
+Specify a comma separated IP list.
+Set to `no` or `none` to omit DNS from this WireGuard client config.

 Client configuration files contain `PrivateKey` field.
 If you find it unacceptable, you can remove it from the file after you exported